http://www.fpnotebook.com/

 - Direction of dislocation

-- Volar dislocation: Splint to maintain extension
+- Splint to maintain extension

-- Discuss with local orthopedic consultants
+- Discuss and refer to local orthopedic consultants

 - Finger involved

-- Thumb MCP dislocation: Cast thumb for 3 weeks
+- Thumb MCP Dislocation: Cast thumb for 3 weeks

-- Finger MCP dislocation: Buddy tape for 3 weeks
+- Finger MCP Dislocation: Buddy tape for 3 weeks

-- Management: Complex Dislocation
+VI.
+Management: Complex Dislocation

 - Reduction usually impossible by closed method